raspberrypilearning/push-button-stop-motion/software.md

 ## python3-picamera

 The `python3-picamera` package has been installed by default in Raspbian since June 2014 so unless you're using an old image, you'll have it already.
-To test this, enter the following command:
+To test this, enter the following command (with the camera connected):

 ```bash
 python3 -c "import picamera"